MBBS Admission 2026: NEET Cutoffs, Counselling & Private Fees

 4. State-Wise Private Medical College Fees 2026

-If your NEET score falls between 250 and 550, Private Medical Colleges and Deemed Universities are your primary pathways.
+If your NEET score falls between 250 and 550, non-government MBBS admission 2026 — private medical colleges and deemed universities — is your primary pathway: around 500–510 marks you can still target private state-quota merit seats, while 250–450 typically routes through management quota.
 However, you must understand the difference between "Open" and "Closed" states.

 "Open States" (Students from Any State Can Apply)